SEE-GEO/clouds-and-precipitation-website/content/projects/awsfwp/index.md

 | \\(Z_m\\) | \\( \\mathrm{m} \\) | Mean particle altitude weighted by particle mass. |

-Currently, only a preview subset is publicly available.
+Currently, only a preview subset of a few days is publicly available.
 We plan to continuously process and publish more soon.
+Sign up [here](https://forms.office.com/Pages/ResponsePage.aspx?id=ZXoUKW1T-UO4AuChtc-dvzoW4eni9cRJuq9w4XVlkQlUNEVTNlJQMUhJQ04wMUFESFBFR0c1MjFOUi4u) to be notified when more data is available.

+For any questions, please contact [peter.mcevoy@chalmers.se](mailto://peter.mcevoy@chalmers.se).